THE WILLIAM ALLAN MEMORIAL AWARD

 normally without special problems.

 Some of Jacobs’ most interesting work has been done since she went to Hawaii, where she is a professor of anatomy and reproductive biology at the University of Hawaii Medical School.
 Her laboratory has produced a steady stream of papers on structural heterozygosity in man, chromosome mutation rates and the effect of chromosome abnormalities on reproductive fitness.
-In addition, a classic series of papers on the chromosomes in spontaneous abortions have provided data on the frequencies of the different chromosome abnormalities, their origin, and etiology.
+In addition, a classic series of papers on the chromosomes in spontaneous abortions have provided data on the frequencies of the different chromosome abnormalities, their origin, and aetiology.
 In particular, Jacobs and her colleagues have provided evidence on the origin of triploids in man, and have shown that trisomics are usually maternal in origin, usually resulting from nondisjunction at meiosis I; that irrespective of the chromosomes involved, there is a high level of recurrence risk for trisomies; and, most interestingly, that hydatidiform moles, which are usually 46 XX result from the fertilization of an empty egg by a haploid sperm, which then duplicates without cytokinesis to restore the diploid number.

-Credit must also go to Jacobs’ laboratory for the first method for the direct chromosome analysis of human spermatozoa by allowing them to fertilize hamster eggs and then analyzing the chromosomes of the male pronucleus.
+Credit must also go to Jacobs’ laboratory for the first method for the direct chromosome analysis of human spermatozoa by allowing them to fertilize hamster eggs and then analyse the chromosomes of the male pronucleus.
 In 1981, Jacobs reported on the fifth female with Duchenne muscular dystrophy to have an X/autosome translocation with breakpoints at Xp21 and argued convincingly that Xp21 is the site for the locus for Duchenne muscular dystrophy.

 In this brief review, I have touched upon but a few of the firsts of Jacobs’ career.
 Above all, Jacobs enjoys her laboratory and time spent at the bench.
 In these days of photographic cytogenetics, where much analysis is done, not from the microscope but from the photographic print, Jacobs is old-fashioned.
 She believes in the direct analysis down the microscope in a good, old-fashioned way.

 She has been one of the pioneers concerned from the very beginning with the nomenclature of human chromosomes.
-In 1960, she was a participant in the Denver conference; in 1963, in the London conference; in 1965, in Chicago; and 1971, in Paris.
+In 1960, she was a participant in the Denver conference; in 1963, in the London conference; in 1965, in Chicago; and in 1971, in Paris.
 In 1975, she became a member of the International Standing Committee on Human Cytogenetic Nomenclature and has been a signatory on each of the successive reports on this subject.
-As a former chairman of several of these meetings, no one was more aware than I how much Pat’s participation and common sense contributed to the final consensus and agreement.
+As a former chairman of several of these meetings, no one was more aware than I of how much Pat’s participation and common sense contributed to the final consensus and agreement.

 In 1972, she married Newton Morton, himself an Allan Award winner in 1963, whom she had met at the 1969 Birth Defects Conference at the Hague.
-Since then, they have published together and have brought to their science two totally different, but highly complementary, approaches to the answering of the many questions left in the area of human population cytogenetics.
+Since then, they have published together and have brought to their science two totally different, but highly complementary approaches to the answering the many questions left in the area of human population cytogenetics.

 Clearly, Jacobs has been an extraordinarily successful research worker.
 It is an honour for our Society to honour you, the 1981 Allan Awardee, and it gives me great personal pleasure to introduce to our Society Dr Patricia Jacobs, the 1981 Allan Award winner.